 The labor and delivery room was bigger than we expected and quite nice, actually.
 Soothing blue wallpaper, a big open window, full bathroom with shower, and wi-fi.
 What more could we ask for?
 How about a better bed for Papa.
 That was sad.
 I don’t even want to talk about that.
 Poor guy.

 We unpacked and got situated and then we waited for Dr. Dwight to come over and put in the first of many things into my body to get this show on the road.

 The food was horrible.
-I don’t even know why they called it chicken, because it wasn’t.
-So your Papa went out and scored us some california rolls across the street.
+I don’t even know why they called it chicken because it wasn’t.
+So your Papa went out and scored us some California rolls across the street.
 He’s a good man!
-Then after dinner he climbed into my hospital bed with me and we snuggled for awhile.
-That felt real nice.
+Then after dinner, he climbed into my hospital bed with me and we snuggled for a while.
+That felt really nice.
 I needed that.

 One more hour.
 I could do it.
 I was tough.
 I had Timmy.

 At 4:30am a little Asian Elf came by.
 Her name was Meow.
 She was short and stocky and confident.
 She took one look at the monitor, one look at Tim and I breathing on the bed, and said, You know- if you want help.
 It’s okay.

 That was all she needed to say.
 It was okay.

 I said to Dad, “Get Meow and get me drugs.”